-Clearly, I don't have an ear for languages.
+I do not have an ear for languages.
 Yet, I do manage to travel places where the language doesn't resemble English at all.
 It can be done.
 You can travel when you don't speak the language.

-It's usually recommended that first-time solo travelers go to countries where they speak the language.
-After all, language is your life line for safety, food and shelter.
-Read Best Destinations for Solo Travelers: Deciding Where to Go.
+It's usually recommended that first-time solo travelers go to countries where they do speak the language.
+After all, language is your lifeline for safety, food, and shelter.
+However, if you are the adventurous type, you have options.

-But when you're ready to go a bit farther afield and discover the adventure that awaits in less familiar cultures, it's important to have tactics for the foreign language issue.
+When you're ready to go a bit further afield and discover the adventure that awaits in less familiar cultures, it's important to have tactics for the foreign language issue.
 Here are a few posts to help you choose a solo destination.

-Here are 10 tips for travel in a foreign language.
+Here are 10 tips for travel when you don't speak the language.

 - Learn the basics.
-At minimum learn to say please, thank you, and hello in the local language before you go.
-Even this was a challenge for me when I went to Japan earlier this year.
-But after I'd heard arigato gosaimas–thank you very much in Japanese–dozens of times in the first day alone, it stuck.
+At minimum, learn to say please, thank you, and hello in the local language before you go.
+Even this was a challenge for me when I went to Japan.
+But after I'd heard arigato gosaimasu (thank you very much, in Japanese) dozens of times in the first day alone, it stuck.

 - Be patient, stand back, and observe.
 Even if you don't have Google translate you can often figure out the meaning of signs, etc., just by standing back and observing what others do when they read them.